S-400 missile system: Structure

 S-400 missile systems are organized around the 30K6E administration system, which can coordinate eight divizions (battalions).

-The 55K6E is a command and control center based on the Ural-532301 vehicle.
+The 55K6E is a command and control centre based on the Ural-532301 vehicle.
 The 91N6E is a panoramic radar detection system with a 340 km range and protection against jamming, and is mounted on an MZKT-7930 vehicle.
 Six battalions of 98ZH6E surface-to-air missile systems (an independent combat system) can track no more than six targets on their own, with an additional two battalions if they are within a 40 km range.
 The 92N6E (or 92N2E) is a multi-functional radar with a 340 km range, which can track 20 targets.
 The 5P85TE2 transporter-erector-launcher and the 5P85SE2 on a trailer (up to 12 launchers) are used for launch.
 The 48N6E, 48N6E2, 48N6E3, 48N6DM, 9M96E, 9M96E2, and the ultra-long-range 40N6E missiles have been authorized by a Russian presidential decree.